Why does CCU have a licensing program?

 Licensing is an agreement wherein the owner of a trademark gives another party, in most cases the manufacturer of the goods, the right to use that mark in exchange for payment of a royalty.

-Why do I have to go through University Communication to get my product approved?
+Why do I have to go through University Marketing and Communication to get my product approved?

 What is the University’s royalty rate?